MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 To start off with, we will add in Sign-In Silently.

-This function should be called when your app/game starts up to sign-in the previously logged in user.
+This function should be called when your app/game starts up to auto sign-in the previously logged in user.

 The function below wraps the async call XalTryAddDefaultUserSilentlyAsync.